lchenn/linchen04.github.io/_posts/2014-10-23-git-cheat-sheet.md

 $ git diff --cached
 # Show difference between two commits
 $ git diff <old_commit> <new_commit>
+# Show the commits on branchA that are not on branchB
+$ git diff <branchB>...<branchA>
+# Outputs metadata and content changes of the specified commit
+$ git show <commit>
 ```

 ### Push changes to remote